AdaCore/learn/labs/intro-to-ada/chapters/imperative_language.rst

    one closest to zero.
 If both numbers are equally close to zero (for example, -1 and 1), start with the negative number.

-   - Hint: you can use the :ada:`abs` function to help with the comparison.
-By calling :ada:`abs (A)`, you get the absolute value of variable :ada:`A`.
+   - Hint: you can use the :ada:`abs` operator to help with the comparison.
+By calling :ada:`abs A`, you get the absolute value of variable :ada:`A`.

 For the moment, don't worry about the details of the :ada:`Main` procedure.